 Adjacent to the chokes is a capacitor (see below) which from

 the size and shape I'd assumed was a relay.
-I checked it with
+I checked it in-circuit

-my ESR meter and found it measured 1.44uF and zero ohms ESR.
+with my ESR meter and found it measured 1.44uF and zero ohms

-Removing it revealed it's previously hidden markings which showed
+ESR, but removing it revealed previously hidden markings which